brunokoga/pathfinder-markdown/prd_markdown/monsters/golem.md

 **Immunity to Magic (Ex)** A clay golem is immune to any spell or spell-like ability that allows spell resistance.
 In addition, certain spells and effects function differently against the creature, as noted below.

-â¢ A _ [move earth](../spells/moveEarth.html#_move-earth) _spell drives the golem back 120 feet and deals 3d12 points of damage to it (no save).
+• A _ [move earth](../spells/moveEarth.md#_move-earth) _spell drives the golem back 120 feet and deals 3d12 points of damage to it (no save).

-â¢ A _ [disintegrate](../spells/disintegrate.html#_disintegrate) _spell slows the golem (as the _ [slow](../spells/slow.html#_slow) _spell) for 1d6 rounds and deals 1d12 points of damage (no save).
+• A _ [disintegrate](../spells/disintegrate.md#_disintegrate) _spell slows the golem (as the _ [slow](../spells/slow.md#_slow) _spell) for 1d6 rounds and deals 1d12 points of damage (no save).

-â¢ An _ [earthquake](../spells/earthquake.html#_earthquake) _spell cast directly at a clay golem stops it from moving on its next turn and deals 5d10 points of damage (no save).
+• An _ [earthquake](../spells/earthquake.md#_earthquake) _spell cast directly at a clay golem stops it from moving on its next turn and deals 5d10 points of damage (no save).

-â¢ Any magical attack against a clay golem that deals acid damage heals 1 point of damage for every 3 points of damage it would otherwise deal.
+• Any magical attack against a clay golem that deals acid damage heals 1 point of damage for every 3 points of damage it would otherwise deal.
 If the amount of healing would cause the golem to exceed its full normal hit points, it gains any excess as temporary hit points.
 A clay golem gets no saving throw against magical attacks that deal acid damage.

 A clay golem wears no clothing except for a metal or stiff leather garment around its hips.
 It stands over 8 feet tall and weighs 600 pounds.